 Maria is displaying the kind of drug-seeking/doctor-shopping behavior that is often displayed by addicts.
 But Dr. Reddy is probably not guilty of prescribing controlled substances to an addict because Maria’s behavior seems to be the result of inadequate control of her pain.

-Legal defenses to HS 11156 charges
+2. Are there legal defenses to HS 11156 charges?

 “Even though Health & Safety Code 11156 tries to define what an ‘addict’ is, most medical professionals know that it’s impossible to come up with a perfect definition—let alone to apply one.
 In the end, whether someone is an addict or not is a judgment call.
 If a doctor, nurse or pharmacist makes a good-faith mistake about someone’s motives in seeking prescription drugs, she or he should not be guilty of this crime”